ibnhabib/dropo/src/pages/index.md

             url: /contact
         content: >-
-          U Kargo Freight makes it easy to get instant air and ocean freight quotes and to book, pay and track your shipments online.
+          U Kargo Freight makes it easy to get instant air and ocean freight solutions online.
 With our global network of logistics experts and industry-leading technology, we ensure that your goods arrive safely and reliably every time.

           Reliable and express logistics and transport solutions that no waste your time!
         image: /images/1.png
-        title: Sea Cargo Services
+        title: Cargo Services
       - actions:
           - label: Contact us
             url: /contact
-        content: U Kargo offers businesses and consumers on-demand, same-day, next-day or cross-border packing and moving services.
+        content: U Kargo offers businesses and consumers on-demand, same-day, next-day or cross-border packing to moving services.
 Hassle-free delivery is now a reality.
         image: /images/movers_17-1080x540.jpg
         title: Packing and Moving